viwctor/NGC7023/README.md

 ## Roadmap

-- [ ] Packaged installers for Windows and Linux
+- [x] Packaged installers for Windows and Linux
 - [ ] Auto-update download (not just notification)
 - [ ] More subtitle conveniences
-- [ ] macOS support

 ## License